radialHuman/rust/util/util_ml/README.md

 > To make a library of functions that are frequently used for data anlaysis and machine learning tasks

 ## Changes
+* Reduced warnings
-* lib_ml :  BinaryLogisticRegression_f, randomize generalized
+* lib_ml :  MultivariantLinearRegression got adjusted R2, randomize vector_f generalized
+*

 ## List of Functions and Structs